bighippo/mvpDemo/README.md

-This is demo, mainly used kotlin + rxjava + retrofit + MVP.
+This is demo, mainly used kotlin + rxjava + retrofit + MVP, please try it.